Master of Business (Research)

 This unit aims to analyse the application of both qualitative and quantitative research in the human sciences, and in particular, how the nature of the problem and the questions posed lend themselves to one or both research approaches.

-This unit fosters the development of all eight Excelsia College graduate attributes and requires the rigorous development of higher-order skills in all its six objectives.
+This unit fosters the development of all eight Excelsia graduate attributes and requires the rigorous development of higher-order skills in all its six objectives.
 It divides into three parts: 1) Philosophy and Context, 2) Design and Data Collection, and 3) Data Analysis.

 1. Philosophy and Context